core concepts

 Service Instance Logs

 The Task or Service Logs of a particular instance.
-Service Instance Logs are valuable to identify issues that are particular to a specific instance.
+Service Instance Logs are valuable for identifying issues that are particular to a specific instance.

 Navigate to the Instance from the Component Dashboard page.